Arsenal de La Carraca

-Arsenal de la Carraca, also Naval Station of La Carraca, is a naval shipyard and a naval base in San Fernando, Spain.
+Arsenal de La Carraca, also Naval Station of La Carraca, is a naval shipyard and a naval base in San Fernando, Spain.
 It is a naval base for the construction and repair of ships, and the storage and distribution of arms and ammunition.
 The first military establishment of its kind to be created in Spain under the naval policy of Felipe V, it was developed by Patiño and the Marquis de la Ensenada.
 Though work on building the shipyard began in 1720, the formal decree issued by Fernando VI on October 3, 1752, accelerated its construction until it was completed in the late 18th century.

 Geography

-The arsenal is situated in the Bay of Cádiz, 2 miles south of Puerto Real ("royal port") and 5.5 miles southeast of Cadiz.
-It is within the San Fernando municipality in the Province of Cádiz.
+The arsenal is situated in the Bay of Cádiz, 2 miles south of Puerto Real ("royal port") and 5.5 miles southeast of Cádiz.
+It is within the San Fernando municipality in the province of Cádiz.
 The location, chosen for its strategic qualities, was at one time a small island northeast of Isla de León, separated by the narrow continuation of the Puntal Channel (or Puntales).
 Surrounded by navigation channels, the royal dockyard and arsenal measures 3600 × 1800 ft.
 The channel in front of the dockyard is 2 fathoms deep at low water.